cosmos/ibc-rs/ibc-clients/README.md

     environments must support the CosmWasm module and be using the version of `ibc-go` that supports the `08-wasm` proxy light client.

+> [!CAUTION]
-  - **DISCLAIMER: This library is currently in development and should not be deployed for production use.
-Users are advised to exercise caution and test thoroughly in non-production environments.**
+> DISCLAIMER: the `ibc-client-cw` is currently in development and should not be deployed for production use.
+Users are advised to exercise caution and test thoroughly in non-production environments.

 ## Third-party Clients